tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 fi
 ```

 This time we do not have that nice comment this time, but the code is easy to understand anyways.
-The code check if `/tmp/fc_vpn_save.plist` file exist and if true, it copies the `fc_vpn_save.plist` from the `/tmp/` folder with the use of the `cp` command to the application folder `/Library/Application Support/Fortinet/FortiClient/conf/`.
+It if `/tmp/fc_vpn_save.plist` file exist and if true, it copies the `fc_vpn_save.plist` from the `/tmp/` folder with the use of the `cp` command to the application folder `/Library/Application Support/Fortinet/FortiClient/conf/`.
 The installation script doesn't do any validation on the source file and uses its content to set up VPN settings in the FortiClient application.
 It seems this code is intended to restore previously saved settings like VPN setup.
 It might be a functionality connected to software reinstall or similar functionality.

-What are plists anyways?
-Property List (plist) files on macOS are XML or binary files used to store configuration information for applications, preferences, and other system-level settings.
-They are commonly used by macOS and its applications to store user and system settings in a structured format.
-During the analysis of the first vulnerability, we saw that the `conf` file was transformed to `plist` with `fcconfig`.

 Given this info, it seems we are able to influence the settings similar way like in the first vulnerability and by using the similar tactic to create a VPN profile with on connect to get arbitrary code execution.
+This time we need to plant directly a plist instead of XML file, that is later made into a plist.

 Example exploitation scenarios: